 Your employer can defend against indirect discrimination claims by justifying the use of the unlawful practice, provisions or criteria, if it can show that its application is a proportionate means to achieving a legitimate aim.

-Harassment is unwanted conduct towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived sexual orientation, or association with someone who is homosexual, heterosexual or bisexual.
+Harassment is unwanted conduct towards a worker by an employer or another worker, because of that worker's actual or perceived sexual orientation, or association with someone who is homosexual, heterosexual or bisexual.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 Workers who are not the subject of the unwanted conduct will also be able to make harassment claims for behaviour that they find offensive, even if they do not have a protected characteristic.

 Furthermore, the unwanted conduct will be harassment even where it was not intended to be harassing.
 If it is reasonable to regard the unwanted conduct as having a harassing effect, it may be unlawful.

 For example, if you attended a public school, it will be unlawful for someone to harass you by incorrectly assuming that you are therefore homosexual.